Paint & Coatings Industry

 When all those steps are combined, most of the hygienic benefits of hand washing are essentially eliminated.
 No surprise that the Centers for Disease Control and Prevention reports that after using a public restroom, a person’s hand can host as many as 200 million bacteria.

-Understandably, many people don’t want to touch any common fixtures in public restrooms.
-Many restrooms are being designed with “Z”-shape entrances, which both afford privacy and eliminate the need to touch the door.
-Hands-free, sensor-operated soap dispensers and motion-activated towel dispensers are rapidly becoming the norm with specifiers.
+Understandably, many people don't want to touch any common fixtures in public restrooms.
+Many restrooms are being designed with "Z"

 Water Conservation and Cost Savings